-This means that your throughput is stable and new tasks are entering your workflow in parallel to those that are leaving it.
-This is the ideal outcome and shows that you can focus your efforts in shortening the cycle times of your assignments.
+This means that your throughput is stable, and new tasks are entering your workflow in parallel to those that are leaving it.
+This is the ideal outcome and shows that you can focus your efforts on shortening your assignments' cycle times.

-If a band on your CFD is narrowing that means that the throughput of the stage it represents is higher than the entry rate.
-This is a sign that you’ve got more capacity than you really need at this stage and you should relocate it in order to optimize the flow.
+If a band on your CFD is continuously narrowing, that means that the throughput of the stage it represents is higher than the entry rate.
+This is a sign that you’ve got more capacity than you really need at this stage, and you should relocate it to optimize the flow.

-In conclusion, the cumulative flow diagram is an advanced analytic tool that will give you an accurate picture of how stable is your process and how efficient is your team.
-You can get an actionable advice on where you need to focus your efforts in order to improve your process in a single glance.
+In conclusion, the cumulative flow diagram is an advanced analytic tool that will give you an accurate picture of how stable your process is and how efficient your team is.
+You can get a piece of actionable advice on where you need to focus your efforts in order to improve your process in a single glance.

 The cumulative flow diagram is one of the most advanced analytics in Agile project management.

 It provides a concise visualization of the metrics of flow.

 It shows you how stable your flow is and helps you understand where to focus on making your process more predictable.

 Gives you quantitative and qualitative insight into both past and existing problems.